gkropf/timeseries-impacted-projections/README.md

 ## 3. Spreadsheet Scenario Planning
 This spreadsheet tabs are colored by their purpose: (1) outputs = green (2) scenario-planning adjustable fields = orange (3) input data = blue.

 ### 3.1.
 Add Data
 To use this spreadsheet, you will need prediction and actual data on the store-category-week level as produced from the above Python model (run_forecasts.py).
-The current spreadsheet is built around revenue and units sold metrics but could be updated for any other metrics of interest.
-Data can be copy and pasted into the "Raw Predictions" and "Actual Values" tabs.
-Columns for store, week, category and one or two metrics should retain the same ordering as the example spreadsheet.
+Data can be copy and pasted into the "PASTE HERE Actuals" and "PASTE HERE Projections" tabs.
+Columns for store, week, year, category, metric, and values should retain the same ordering as the example spreadsheet.

-Store-region information can be added to the "Store State Lookup" tab.
+Store-region information can be added to the "Store to Region" tab.

-Once the raw data has been updated, the pivot tables in the last 3 tabs should be refreshed.
 ### 3.2.
 Adjust Other Fields as Necessary
-There are a few fields which will need to be hand-adjusted based on your data.
-For instance, the number of category columns will need to be adjusted one most of the output and adjustable-value tabs.
-In addition, one with other metrics may wish to adjust the revenue/units toggle or the tab and column names.
-Such changes may require adjustments to dependent pivot tables, formulas, etc.
+There are a few fields which will need to be manually-adjusted based on your data.
+Several tabs will need to reflect the product categories of your input data ("SCENARIO category week", "Actual (Ac)", "Scenario (Sc)", etc.).
+The "SCENARIO region" tab should reflect the regions of your stores as laid out in the "Store to Region" tab.
+All necessary changes are marked with a cell comment in the spreadsheet (red triangle in top-right corner of the cell).

 ### 3.3.
 Scenario Planning
-The "Adjust Impact by State" tab allows a user to suppose that certain regional effects will be greater than others.
-The values represent the hypothesized percent increase or decrease from predicted values based on the state alone.
+The "SCENARIO metric" tab allows a user to select the metric desired for the analysis (e.g., revenue, traffic, units sold).

-The "Adjust Category Effects" tab allows the user to adjust hypothesized percent increase or decrease from predicted values at the category-week level.
+The "SCENARIO category week" tab allows the user to adjust hypothesized percent increase or decrease from predicted values at the category-week level.

+The "SCENARIO region" tab allows a user to suppose that certain regional effects will be greater than others.

 ### 3.4.
 Outputs
-These tabs summarize projected effects and effects observed so far using the raw input data and the user-adjusted scenario planning fields.
-The projected impact can be viewed at an overall or individual store level.
-The "Impact To-Date" tab summarizes impact observed by comparing predicted vs. actual for available data.
+The "Actuals (Ac)" tab reflects the to-date actual volume across all stores.

+The "Scenario (Sc)" tab reflects the scenario volume by category and week, calcualted based on your inputs.

+The "Projections (Pr)" tab reflects the model's volume projections by category and week.

+The "Actual Impact (Ac-Pr)" tab reflects the actual impact, which is the net of actuals to projections (ie, how much we are above/below projection to date).

+The "Scenario Impact (Sc-Pr)" tab reflects the scenario impact by category week based on user impacts (ie, how much the scenario is above/below the projections).

+The "CHART Impact" tab reflects some visualizations of the prior tabs.
+Specifically, you can view the Trend and Impact (actual, projected, scenario).
+You can adjust if you want to view these carts by category or for "All Products" in cell K2.